 Avocados may be a delicious miracle food for humans, but unfortunately, they can be problematic for dogs.
 That’s mostly due to the potential presence of a toxin called persin, which can cause stomach upset.
 It’s worse with certain varieties, and most present in the peel.
 Still, better to be safe than sorry.

 Guacamole also contains garlic and onions, which can cause anemia and gastrointestinal distress.
 If you must give your dog a treat from the fiesta table, stick to one or two plain tortilla chips (but not more than that—too much salt is another no-no).

 Almonds are too rough to be digested properly and can damage your dog’s esophagus and stomach; pecans left out too long may mold and develop a dangerous toxin; and macadamia nuts are downright poisonous.
-Mixed nuts are a nice snack to keep around the house, but keep them away from your dog.
+Mixed nuts are relatively healthy for us humans, but keep them away from your dog.

 Raisins are a sweet addition to your bowl of cereal, but they’re toxic to your best friend.
 Grapes and grape products are among the most dangerous foods for dogs, and consumption can lead to kidney failure and even death.